 Level 1 and level 2 sheets

 Viscosity is a measure of how difficult it is for a liquid to flow.
-Liquids with a higher viscosity appear to be ‘thicker’ or more ‘gloopy’ than those with a low viscosity
+Liquids with a higher viscosity appear to be ‘thicker’ or more ‘gloopy’ than those with a low viscosity.

 Level 1 and level 2 sheets